tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LP_Ins_Welcome.md

 * Convey what's happening in each gif.

-  1. Recording actions/requests
+  1. Actions are recorded

-  2. Executing actions/requests
+  2. Actions/requests are executed

-  2. Reviewing action/request output
+  2. Action/request output is reviewed

 * The `WrapAPI` could actually be used to submit Quandl API requests via a web browser as well. `WrapAPI` could automate the process of copying and pasting the request URL into the browser.